Therealchainman/archive-cp/algorithms/prime_sieve.md

 ## fast prime sieve for prime factorizations of each integer

-precomputes the prime factorization for each integer from 0 to upper_bound (inclusive)
+precomputes the prime factorization for each integer from 0 to upper_bound (inclusive).
+This one is a bit worrisome, it may be too slow in actually.
+A faster approach is below for how to get the prime factorization of integer queries.

 ```py
 def prime_sieve(upper_bound):